pudly/schmopera-hugo/content/articles/draculas-neighbour-nancy-allen-lundy.md

 ---
-title: "Dracula's neighbour: Nancy Allen Lundy"
+title: "Dracula&#039;s neighbour: Nancy Allen Lundy"
 ---

 ## What kind of lady is Dracula's neighbour?